GaizkaM/SPACE-JUMP-KING/README.md

 # Space-Jump King

 Welcome to **Space-Jump King**, an exciting video game developed in assembly language for the Motorola 68000 microprocessor using the EASy68k environment!
-This project was created as the final assignment for the **Computer Architecture II** course and combines peripheral management, graphics, and sounds to deliver a unique retro experience.
+This project was created as the final assignment for the **Computer Structure II** course and combines peripheral management, graphics, and sounds to deliver a unique retro experience.

 ## 📖 Description